Policy Statement and Guidelines Regarding Services For Students With Disabilities

-It is the policy of the college not to discriminate on the basis of handicap, race, color , national origin, marital status, gender, sexual orientation, or age in admission, access to, or treatment in employment, educational programs, or activity.
+It is the policy of the college not to discriminate on the basis of disability, race, color , national origin, marital status, gender, sexual orientation, or age in admission, access to, or treatment in employment, educational programs, or activity.
 The college conforms to Title IX of the Educational Amendments of 1972, Section 504 of the Rehabilitation Act of 1973;Title VI of the Civil Rights Act of 1964; The Age Discrimination Act, and their implementing regulations.
-In accordance with Public Law 93-112, the Rehabilitation Act of 1973, section 504, and the College’s non-discrimination statement, Linfield College presents its policy and implementation guidelines and charters the Office of Learning Support Services.
+In accordance with Public Law 93-112, the Rehabilitation Act of 1973, section 504, and the College’s non-discrimination statement, Linfield University presents its policy and implementation guidelines and charters the Office of Learning Support Services.

 A. Legal Foundations For Services To Students With Disabilities

 Under Section 504 of the Vocational Rehabilitation Act of 1973, as amended; the Civil Rights Restoration Act of 1988; and the Americans with Disabilities Act of 1990 Linfield University has a responsibility to accommodate and provide access to students with disabilities.
 The Section 504 reads, in part:

 No otherwise qualified individual with a disability in the United States shall, solely by reason of her or his disability, be excluded from the participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance or under any program